elduvelle/ephys_tutorials/microtome_slicing.md

 - Remove the brain, discard it in the freezer bin with the other discarded slices
 - Spray the base with 70% EtOH to get rid of the remaining dry ice, dry it
 - Clean up everything else that you used.
-- Cover the microtome to avoid dust (The Enemy [TM])
+- Cover the microtome to avoid dust (*The Enemy [TM]*)

 #### 5. Additional comments
 - Many thanks to Erika, Elisabeth, Jeff, Stuti for their help!
-- Feel free to leave an issue or message me on Mastodon for comments or questions
+- Feel free to leave an issue on this repo or message me on Mastodon for comments or questions